47degrees/sbt-microsites/KAZARI_README.md

 `sbt-microsites` includes sbt settings to configure Kazari to suit your needs.
 Here's a list of those settings:

-* **micrositeKazariStyle**: sets the name of the stylesheet file that provides the color scheme to Kazari.
-(Default: kazari-style-dark")
 * **micrositeKazariEvaluatorUrl**: URL of the remote Scala Evaluator to be used by Kazari.
 Defaults to the [remote evaluator](https://github.com/scala-exercises/evaluator) used in [Scala Exercises](https://github.com/scala-exercises/scala-exercises).
 * **micrositeKazariEvaluatorToken**: remote Scala Evaluator token to be used by Kazari.
 Check out the [README of the evaluator](https://github.com/scala-exercises/evaluator) for information on how to generate it.
 * **micrositeKazariGithubToken**: optional GitHub token to be used by Kazari.
 Required for Kazari to perform certain actions (i.e. save Gists), which are still experimental.